 c.
 The uncertainties associated with the quantities reported in the GHG statement.
 (Ref: Para.
-A22–A27)
+A54–A59)

-(ii) Changes in the nature or extent of operations, including whether there have been any mergers, acquisitions, or sales of emissions sources, or outsourcing of functions with significant emissions; and
+(ii) Changes from the prior period in the nature or extent of operations, including whether there have been any mergers, acquisitions, or sales of emissions sources, or outsourcing of functions with significant emissions; and

-(iii) The frequency or nature of interruptions to operations.
+(iii) The frequency and nature of interruptions to operations.
 (Ref: Para.
-A61)
+A60)

 (c) The entity’s selection and application of quantification methods and reporting policies, including the reasons for changes thereto and the potential for double-counting of emissions in the GHG statement.